danyaberezun/KEEPs/README.md

 > Such behavior means that subtyping reconstruction could add less information than available in the original set of constraints, but it can never add information which was not there.
 > This preserves the type safety property: for a given set of inference constraints `T`, which we want to enhance with subtyping reconstruction information, if $C ==> R$, we have $T\ \\&\ R ==> T\ \\&\ C$.

-To implement this, we have to adopt the existing resolution algorithm to this new relaxed strategy.
+To implement this, we have to adapt the existing resolution algorithm to this new relaxed strategy.

 #### Examples of constraint resolution